POLICIES AND PROCEDURES

 Market Partner Activity Report

-An online report generated by MONAT that provides critical data relating to the identities of Market Partners, Sales Information, and enrolment activity of each Market Partner’s Marketing Organisation.
+An online report generated by MONAT that provides critical data relating to the identities of Market Partners, Sales Information, and enrollment activity of each Market Partner’s Downline.
 This report contains confidential and trade secret information which is proprietary to MONAT and is accessible to Market Partners through the Back Office.

 The Market Partners sponsored below a particular Market Partner.